KoodLiiv/Embeddings/README.md

 # MGM Embeddings — Semantic SEO Analysis Proof of Concept

 A proof-of-concept Python pipeline that uses vector embeddings to surface internal linking opportunities — the kind of semantic relationships that traditional keyword-based SEO tools miss.

 Built after reading Mike King's article on relevance engineering, this project takes a Screaming Frog crawl, generates embeddings for every page via the Google Gemini API, and ranks pages by cosine similarity.
-Tested on a 47-page sample of mgmresorts.com to validate the approach end-to-end, including a centering step to remove brand-level signal contamination.
+Tested on a 47-page sample of mgmresorts.com to validate the approach end-to-end.

 ## The Problem